Lab 1: Course Intro & the Very Basics

 3. Give a few simple examples

-If you do get some code examples, try to copy/paste into the console in RStudio and see if they run
+If you get some code examples, try copying and pasting them into the console in RStudio to see if they run.

 Prompt Engineering